Winter Weather Advisory from TUE 12:00 PM CST until WED 12:00 PM CST

 * WHAT…Mixed precipitation expected.
 Total snow and sleet

-accumulations of 1 to 2 inches, and ice accumulations of up to
+accumulations of 1 to 3 inches and ice accumulations of up to

 two tenths of an inch.